ChenxuanWei0428/Bot-by-xgt/README.md

 # Bot-by-xgt

-This is a bot created by 3211#5327 on discord
+This is a bot created by a handsome guy on discord